tusharisu/tusharisu.github.io.test/about.md

 One of the projects that kickstarted my professional journey and shaped my expertise is Data Segmentation, a field I am deeply passionate about.
 I leverage this skill every day to drive successful business and data projects.

 I have a genuine love for discussing and presenting on topics related to data.
 To date, I have had the privilege of delivering guest lectures at Iowa State University on Organizational Behavior, Project Management, Data Segmentation, Data Migration, and Agile Methodology.
-I have also been featured as a podcast guest on Alma Matters.-
+I have also been featured as a podcast guest on Alma Matters.

                                                                                                     - Tushar Sharma